Dow Chemical Company: Sale of herbicide business

 In December 2015, Dow Chemicals agreed to sell part of its global herbicide business, which had reported falling sales for nearly a year.
 A portfolio of weed killers known as dinitroanilines was sold to privately held Gowan Company, a family owned company located in Yuma, Arizona, which markets a variety of pesticides to the agricultural and horticultural industries.
-The global trademarks for Treflan (pesticide)®, which can be sprayed on field corn, cotton and some fruit and vegetables, were included in the sale, as well as a formulation and packaging facility in Fort Saskatchewan, Alberta, Canada.
-Edge (pesticide)®, Team (pesticide)®, Bonalan (pesticide)® and Sonalan (pesticide)®, intellectual property and labels for herbicides based on the molecules trifluralin, benfluralin and ethalfluralin were also included in the sale.
+The global trademarks for Treflan (pesticide), which can be sprayed on field corn, cotton and some fruit and vegetables, were included in the sale, as well as a formulation and packaging facility in Fort Saskatchewan, Alberta, Canada.
+Edge (pesticide), Team (pesticide), Bonalan (pesticide) and Sonalan (pesticide), intellectual property and labels for herbicides based on the molecules trifluralin, benfluralin and ethalfluralin were also included in the sale.
 Annual grasses and small seeded broadleaf weeds can be controlled with these products in a wide range of crops including cotton, beans, canola, cereals, crucifers, cucurbits, and vegetables.
 Dinitroanilines, are also known as "DNA herbicides", and have been commercialised at least since 1970.

+2020s

+In April 2026, the company announced the appointment of Karen Carter as its new CEO from July 1, 2026, succeeding Jim Fitterling who became executive chairman.
+Carter then became one of the three Black women CEOs leading a Fortune 500 company.